NaraMB/PythonNuggets/threading-multiprocessing/README.md

 and computations on the file, the thread has to wait!

-In here, I have simulated the thread wait using "sleep" method making it an idea IO bound task.
+In here, I have simulated the thread wait using "sleep" method making it an ideal IO bound task.

 ### Python GIL
 If we use, multi-threading in a cpu-intensive task, python cannot take advantages of multiple cores of the CPUs spawning multiple threads to get the work done in parallel.
 Only one thread can work at a time with context switching with other threads.
 So, more threads, more context switch and higher latency.
 So, python until 3.13 didn't support multi-threading in it's true sense!